Byoungho Lee: Biography and career

 Lee received his B.S.
 (1987), M.S.
 (1989) from EE, Seoul National University, and Ph.D. degree (1993) from EECS, University of California at Berkeley.
 In September 1994, he joined the School of Electrical and Computer Engineering, Seoul National University as faculty.
-He was a committee member of OSA, SPIE and IEEE and a fellow of Society for Information Display,.
+He was a committee member of OSA, SPIE and IEEE and a fellow of Society for Information Display.
 He has served as a Director-at-Large of OSA, Chair of the Member and Education Services Council of OSA, and was serving as the Chair of the Fabrication, Design and Instrumentation Technical Division of OSA.
 He also served as President of the Korean Information Display Society and as President of the Optical Society of Korea.
 He served as the General Chair of Applied Optics and Photonics China, and Chair of Steering Committee of CLEO Pacific Rim.
 He was on editorial board of Light: Science & Applications (NPG), Advances in Optics and Photonics (OSA), and Optica (OSA), which are among the most distinguished journals in optics and photonics.
 He has received several distinguished academic awards such as Jinbojang Presidential Science Badge of Korea (Apr.
 2016), the Academic Award of Seoul National University (Nov.
-2013), and the Scientist of the Month Award of Korea (Sep.
+2013), and the Scientist of the Month award of Korea (Sept.
 2009).